 The actual build itself can, indeed be completed in a day – provided you’re not constantly interrupted as I tend to be.
 Also, I highly recommend having a partner to help, just to speed up the process and make things easier.
 I had to go it alone on ours.

-Once the shed is built, there’s a couple of options for shelving inside.
-The Ready Shed comes with a pair of shelves that are designed to run across the back wall of the shed, or to be doubled-up as a loft.
+Once the shed is built, there are a couple of options for shelving inside.
+The Ready Shed comes with a pair of shelves that are designed to run across the back wall of the shed or to be doubled up as a loft.
 This is where I decided to customize the shed for my own gear, opting to leave the back wall open for some Rubbermaid FastTrack – a system I love for organizing long-handled tools and power equipment.

-From there, I used the included shelves, but modded them with steel brackets underneath.
-Now we walk into the shed with nice shelving running long the sides, and I did it at just the right height to store some other gear standing underneath.
+From there, I used the included shelves but modded them with steel brackets underneath.
+Now we walk into the shed with nice shelving running along the sides, and I did it at just the right height to store some other gear standing underneath.